programmingpioneer/Caousae-Style-Project-Using-HTML-CSS/README.md

-# 🌟 Caousae Style Project
+# 🌟 Carousel Style Project

 ## 📝 Description
 The Caousae Style Project is a visually stunning carousel that showcases aspiring software engineers.
 It highlights their skills and programming languages in a modern, responsive format, making learning engaging and fun!